ireneiroha/Building_AI_Powered_Job_Description_and_Resume_Matching_System/README.md

 This project aims to build a job description and resume matching system using Python with machine learning techniques.
 The system helps streamline the recruitment process by automatically matching job descriptions with submitted resumes, providing recruiters with a more efficient way to identify suitable candidates.

+## 🌍 SDG 8 Impact Statement

+**This project supports Sustainable Development Goal 8 (Decent Work and Economic Growth)** by:

+- Using AI to reduce bias and subjectivity in resume screening.
+- Promoting fair, skills-based matching to help candidates find decent work.
+- Enabling employers to discover qualified talent efficiently.
+- Encouraging equal opportunity hiring by anonymizing resumes if desired.

+By adopting advanced NLP and fair screening principles, this project helps make recruitment more **inclusive, fair, and transparent**.

 ## Features

 - **Job Description Input:** Recruiters can input job descriptions into the system.